vijilAI/docs/source/tests-library/fairness.md

 # Fairness

-LLMs have a propensity to generate content that are selectively biased against historically disadvantaged communities.
-This group of tests check if your LLM agent suffers from such fairness concerns.
+LLMs have a propensity to generate content that is selectively biased against historically disadvantaged communities, based on factors such as race, gender, and religion.

+We evaluate the propensity of an LLM to perpetuate societal biases using 2 tests, divided into 2 modules.

 ## Adult Dataset